 Safety

-By following local advice and taking normal precautions, most expats report feeling safe in their daily lives.
+Following local advice and taking normal precautions, most expats find their everyday life safe.

 Residency and Visas